paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/random_failure.md

 -   the mission profile of the equipment for the different use phases

--   the quality of EEE components linked to their manufacturing
+-   the quality of {term}`EEE` components linked to their manufacturing

 -   the quality and technical control over reliability in the product life cycle